Klcsln/WikiCategories/README.md

     ```sh
     cd WikiCategories/
     ```
 3. #### Run the run.sh bash script.
-This will setup everything automatically for you, you can check commands run by opening run.sh on any text editor.
+This will setup everything automatically for you, you can check the commands run by opening run.sh on any text editor.
 A warning though, it will install the packages in requirements.txt globally without creating a virtual environment as I didn't want to spend more time figuring that out.
 It's 4 am.
 So I would recommend running everything in a virtual environment of your own.
 The following should do the trick
     ```sh
     pip install virtualenv
     virtualenv ../WikiCategories